 “To prepare El Paso County Deputies for exemplary service to the community through a comprehensive, integrated, multi-disciplinary, and well coordinated program of education and training.”

 The El Paso County Sheriff’s Office Training Section strives to prepare deputies for service to the community through a comprehensive, cooperative, efficient and effective training program.
 This is accomplished using modern training methods, technology, equipment and sites.
-We operate a Colorado P.O.S.T. approved Basic Law Enforcement Academy and Reserve Academy, as well as providing annual in-service training to deputies and civilian personnel.
+We operate a Colorado Police Officers Standards and Testing (P.O.S.T.) approved Basic Law Enforcement Academy and Reserve Academy, as well as providing annual in-service training to deputies and civilian personnel.
 These programs plus the additional advanced, specialized, and hosted training that the section has oversight of, equates to an annual average commitment of 60,000 man hours of training.

 For more information please contact a member of the Training Section Staff.